heliosdesign/helios-frame-runner/README.md

-**Bower** `helios-frame-runner`

-# rAF Manager

-Running multiple simultaneous `requestAnimationFrame` calls is a noticeable performance hit, so we’ve created this utility library for managing multiple `rAF` functions while keeping your code clean and modular.
-It includes an `rAF` polyfill.
+Running multiple simultaneous `requestAnimationFrame` loops causes a noticeable performance hit, so this utility manages multiple `rAF` functions while keeping your code clean and modular.
+It also includes an `rAF` polyfill.

 ## How to Use